Training: Maureen Law Theatre School, Sharon Berry School of Dance, and Laine Theatre Arts.

 Television includes: The Americans, Sunday Night at the Palladium, Royal Variety Performance and Disney’s Broadway Hits at Royal Albert Hall (Emmy Award).

 Other work includes: Trevor’s performance as Genie awarded him the What’s On Stage Award for Best Supporting Actor in a Musical.
-He is also the voice of the announcer in Dreamgirls, currently running at the West End’s Savoy Theatre.
+He was also the voice of the announcer in Dreamgirls, which ran at the West End’s Savoy Theatre.
 Trevor appears on the soundtrack edition of The Christmasaurus.
 Trevor is the singer and songwriter for alternative indie soul band Neighborhood Goliath, who independently released their debut E.P.
 Between Satellites & Settling in 2015 and their first full length album, Monster Victim Witness, in 2017.

 Theatre includes: Vanessa in In the Heights (King’s Cross Theatre), Clara in Porgy and Bess (Regent’s Park Open Air), Dee Dee in Tonight’s the Night (UK tour) and Young Nala in The Lion King (Lyceum).

 Television includes: The Tracey Ullman Show, Mr Harvey Lights a Candle, Out There and Love Sick (Netflix).

 Film includes: End of a Gun and Finding Neverland.

 Radio includes: Jade’s own show, weekdays 10am–2pm on Magic Chilled.